Two-step authentication adds extra security by making it harder for someone else to log in to your account, especially if they steal your password.

-When you enable two-step authentication, when someone attempts to log into your account with your password, Firefox will also ask for a verification code from an authentication application for proof that it’s really you.
+After you enable two-step authentication, when someone attempts to log in to your account with your password, Firefox will also ask for an authentication code from your authentication application for proof that it’s really you.

 How do I enable two-step authentication?

 Before you get started, download one of the following authentication applications:

 - Authy 2-Factor Authentication